 Definition of Sesquipedalian

-This device was first introduced in literary texts in Roman times, when a famous poet Horace coined this word sesquipedaliaverba.
+This device was first introduced in literary texts in Roman times, when the famous poet Horace coined the word sesquipedaliaverba.
 Thereafter, no examples of sesquipedalian were found until the 19th century.
 Later on, this literary device has been extensively used.

 There are many sesquipedalian examples in this James Joyce book.
 Joyce has used words up to hundred letters long in this novel.
 In this excerpt, he has used one of the most famous long words in the first line.
 This word supposedly represents a symbolic thunderclap linked with the fall of Adam and Eve.

 Aldiborontiphoscophornio!
 Where left you Chrononhotonthologos?…